CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 - The Account Used
 - The O365 Tenant ID
 - A Test Acount
-- The SaaS to SaaS access
+- The SaaS to SaaS Access

 ### The Authentication Method